ModECI/MDFTests/ONNX/onnx-mdf/README.md

 ## Examples

-Two examples have been implemented.
+This is very experimental code.
+Only two examples have been tested currently.
 A simple ConvNet which can be run like this:

 ### Convnet